agg23/writings/posts/hacking_ai_pin.md

 ## Conclusion

 That's the state of efforts to save the Ai Pin from being complete ewaste.
 Obviously this took an insane amount of time that I should have dedicated towards more productive topics, but it was a very interesting learning experience to me.
 I don't know how security researchers do this all of the time.
 If any of this interests you, or particularly if you're interested in working on the userland applications on the Ai Pin, I would [welcome help on MABL](https://github.com/PenumbraOS/mabl), my launcher and voice assistant specifically designed for this environment.
 Turns out it's a lot of work for one person to break into a device while trying to replicate a state of the art, low power, highly private, personal assistant.
+You can also feel free to reach out to me directly.

 ### P.S. eSIM